dilalipk/todo-list/README.md

 #TodoGuru
-TodoGuru is a task manager web application build using Django Framework.
-The aim of this project was to understand the working of Django Framework along with it's common features like MVC architecture, authentication.
+TodoGuru is a task manager web application built using Django Framework.
+This project aimed to understand the workings of Django Framework along with its common features like MVC architecture, and authentication.

-#Screenshots